 If your activity is time-sensitive and you want to see it when you’ve set that particular activity, it is best to choose Google Tasks.
 With this app, you get to know when you need to have that lunch meeting with a client as you look into your calendar.

 When the task is complete, you tap on the activity and choose “Mark Completed’.
-By clicking so, the Google Calendar will strike through the event when you’ve scheduled it.
+By clicking so, Google Calendar will strike through the event when you’ve scheduled it.

 The Google Reminders app works differently.
 Let’s say that you were supposed to submit a report on Wednesday, but you submitted the report the day before.
-You will see your reminder placed on top together with the date and marked.
+You will see your reminder placed on top together with the date and time marked.

 As Tasks is a separate app, it comes with two widgets.
 The first one is a list that shows your most recent tasks, with an option to complete a task, add a task, and change the task list.
-You can simply tap on the circle to mark a task as done.
+You can tap on the circle to mark a task as done.
 The second widget is just as an icon to add a new task.